mahdibaghban27/blackboard-drone-simulator/readme.md

 ## 4. Components

-### Blackboard (`blackboard.c`)
+### Blackboard (shared memory struct in blackboard.h, initialized by master.c)
-- Creates shared memory and semaphore
+- Defines the shared state structure (newBlackboard) in blackboard.h
-- Initializes drone state and statistics
+- master.c creates and initializes POSIX shared memory and semaphore
-- Periodically computes score
+- Other processes attach to the blackboard to read/write their part of the state
-- Reads `parameters.txt` to update counts of obstacles and targets
+- Reads config.json at runtime to update parameters (including obstacle/target counts)

 ### Dynamics (dynamics.c)